hari-basnet/my-project/nord-software/README.md

 git clone (link from the github)
 ```
+---
 `cd my-project`
 ---

-Use `npm start`to start the application
+Use `npm start` to start the application
 ---

 After Running the command a new tab will automatically pop up with the app running.